ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 Nice!
 However, we need more data before we can continue with our analysis.
-Now that we have unique ID's for each individual track in the playlist, we can look-up the associated unique track features per song.
-We will be pulling different track features that are scored on a scale between 0 - 1.
+Now that we have unique ID's for each individual track in the playlist, we can look up the associated unique track audio features per song.
+We will be pulling different audio features that are scored on a scale between 0 - 1.
 Where a score lies on the scale expresses information about the song.
-Table 3 below highlights the track features we'll be investigating along with the scale boundaries.
+Table 1 below highlights the audio features we'll be investigating along with the scale boundaries.

 ![png](/assets/images/audio-feature-table.png)